Density of Stable Interval Translation Maps: Introduction

 \subsection{Main idea of the proof}

 The basic problem we deal with everywhere in the paper is: how to perturb a map $T$ so that some of its dynamical properties change, while some others do not?
 In analogy to smooth one-dimensional dynamics (e.g. \cite{MR1239171}), the dynamical properties of a map depend on the behaviour of critical points.
 For us, the discontinuities of the map serve as the critical points.
 Thus the problem is about controlling critical itineraries: we want some of them to change, and some of them to stay the same up to certain return times.
 Because our maps are piecewise linear, this can be reformulated in terms of the linear independence of certain vectors defined by the itineraries of critical points (see Section \ref{sec:lin-indep} for details).
 The main difficulty is the following: how does the dynamics of a map $T$ prevent the linear dependence of a set of vectors?
 We deal with this in the proof of Theorem \ref{thm:lin-dep}.
+This is a transversality result that is crucial in the proofs of Theorem B and Theorem C. The proof of this linear independence relies on a rather detailed and subtle dynamical analysis.